 1. A loss of 15% blood volume.
 No change in vital signs.

 2. A loss of 15-30% blood volume.
-Blood transfusion isn’t usually necessary, but may need Saline solution (salt water).
+May need Saline solution (salt water).
 Rapid heart beat.

 3. A loss of 30-40% blood volume.
-Blood transfusions are necessary.
-Drop in blood pressure with rapid heart beat.
+Blood transfusions, necessary.
+Rapid heart beat.

 4. A loss of 40% blood volume.
 Resuscitation is necessary for death prevention.